nolliechyTW/WIL/Leetcode/Tree/1676. Lowest Common Ancestor of a Binary Tree IV/README.md

 > - Ask clarifying questions and use examples to understand what the interviewer wants out of this problem.
 > - Choose a “happy path” test input, different than the one provided, and a few edge case inputs.
 > - Verify that you and the interviewer are aligned on the expected inputs and outputs.
-1. HAre all values in tree unique?
+1. Are all values in tree unique?
     - all values in the tree are unique
 2. Any requirement on time/space complexity?
     - Time is O(N) and Space is O(1) excluding the recursion stack